Extreme Classification by Microsoft Research

 Extreme classification opens up the avenue to think about query recommendation on search engines as a multi-label classification task.

-Development of appropriate loss-functions
+Development of appropriate loss functions

 Requirements: